Anchorsify/Anchorsify.github.io/_pages/Leaf.md

  - Type: Taijutsu, Rank B
  - Stamina: 36
- - Damage: (STR/8)d12
+ - Damage: (STR/10)d12
  - Range: AGI/5 + Special
  - Speed: 20
  - Requires: Inuzuka-Ryu: Jinju Konbi Henge: Sotoro be active
  - Special: Sudden Attack can not be used with this attack
  - Tags: Slashing

-Effects: When you use this attack, first make an opposed roll of your Survival vs their Stealth: You gain +1d12 damage per point you beat their roll, or they get +1 to their following Defensive roll per point they beat your roll by, as appropriate.
+Effects: When you use this attack, first make an opposed roll of your Survival vs their Stealth: If you succeed, you gain +1d12 damage per point you beat their Stealth by, to a maximum of (STR/10)d12 extra dice.
+If they succeed, they get +1 to their defensive roll per point they succeeded by (minimum 1, on a tie).

 This attack functions otherwise like Tsuga for how you determine your movement (and how you must move the technique’s full Range), and accordingly how you determine your bonus (if any) to Accuracy and penalty to Damage based on how far you are from your target.

 Garouga’s damage differs, however: You apply only one-fifth of your PDB to its damage, but roll damage an additional time for every point you beat your opponent’s defense by, to a maximum of ten damage rolls if you beat their Defense by 10.
-Like Tsuga, if your opponent elects to Defend in a way that does not have them roll, you make the maximum amount of damage rolls (but gain no extra d12’s from beating their defensive roll), and Block reduces this technique’s damage 10% less per damage roll (40% for the second, 30% for the third, etc).
-Partial Success does not apply to this attack, and for Wounding purposes, you add up the damage you inflicted to them from all rolls (after any relevant reductions together), and deal three wounds (one Piercing, one Blunt, one Slashing) to them of one severity lower (to a minimum of Minor) than normal.
+Like Tsuga, if your opponent elects to Defend in a way that does not have them roll, you make the maximum amount of damage rolls (but gain no extra damage from the opposed Skill roll), and Block reduces this technique’s damage 5% less per damage roll (45% for the second, 40% for the third, etc).
+Partial Success does not apply to this attack, and for Wounding purposes, you add up the damage you inflicted to them from all rolls to determine wounds, and deal three wounds (one Piercing, one Blunt, one Slashing) to them of one severity lower than normal, to a minimum of Minor.

 #### -=[ Ninken ]=-
 Your ninken, or ninja dog (though some have wolves), is more than just an extra weapon in combat: it’s a living creature with its own capabilities.
 However, a ninken is only as good as its master, so its advancement is inextricably linked to yours: Your Ninken’s bonuses are determined by your XP.